El Señor de los Cielos season 8

 The eighth season of the American television series El Señor de los Cielos was announced on 15 February 2022.
 The season is directed by Juan Carlos Valdivia, Conrado Martínez, Mauricio Meneses, and Bernardo Mota, with Karen Barroeta, Ximena Cantuarias, and Harold Sánchez serving as executive producers.

-The season premiered on 17 January 2023.
+The season premiered on 17 January 2023 and concluded on 22 May 2023.

 Plot

 The season centers on the return of Aurelio Casillas, who supposedly died at the beginning of the previous season after falling into a coma following an attempt on his life.
 It is only the DEA who knows that Aurelio is alive, having hidden him in the desert.
 In enacting his plan of revenge, Aurelio establishes connections with old allies, while also facing new romances and uncovering family mysteries.